Two-dimensional orbital-obstructed insulators with higher-order band topology: Discussion

 \section{Discussion}

-In this work we have identified a topological phase realized as an obstructed atomic limit due to the orbital character and energy ordering for systems with SG No. 164.
+In this work we have identified a topological phase realized as an obstructed atomic limit due to the orbital character and energy ordering for systems within SG No. 164.
 Using the TQC formalism, we have provided a detailed characterization of the mechanism that allows the emergence of this orbital obstruction.
 In addition, we have discussed the effect of this phenomenon in a finite geometry, leading to a filling anomaly.
 Remarkably, this filling anomaly is robust and does not depend on the presence of edge states in the system.
 Moreover, using a complementary minimal six-band model, the conditions for the occurrence of edge states in both ribbon and finite systems have been discussed.

 The exemplary materials presented in the previous section constitute realistic platforms for exploring the consequences of topological orbital obstruction.
 As this phenomena depends on the orbital character of the constituents and on the energetic ordering that is realized in each material, this study can be readily extended to encompass the entire family of MX$_2$-type materials within SG No. 164.
-We present a summary of the calculations of the type of bulk orbital obstruction for a set of monolayers extracted from the database in \cite{haastrup_computational_2018,gjerding_recent_2021} in Table II, where the magnitude of the filling anomaly is reported for each material.
-The details of the calculation are outlined in the SM.
+We present a summary of the calculations of the type of bulk orbital obstruction for a set of monolayers extracted from the database in \cite{haastrup_computational_2018,gjerding_recent_2021} in Table II, where the magnitude of the filling anomaly is reported for each material. \com{Moreover, since our analysis is based on general TQC algorithms, it can also be extended to other SG No. 164 materials, as well as to other space groups.}